Start with Why by Simon Sinek — Cliff Notes Summary for Salespeople

 6.1 Chapter 13 — The Origins of a Why

 You don't invent a Why; you discover one.
 It's almost always rooted in the founder's origin story — a childhood event, a moment of injustice, a problem they personally couldn't stop trying to solve.
-Sinek walks through his own Why ("to inspire people to do what inspires them") and the origins of Apple (Steve Jobs and Steve Wozniak in a Los Altos garage rebelling against IBM's corporate computing model).
+Sinek walks through his own Why ("to inspire people to do what inspires them") and the origins of Apple (Steve Jobs and Steve Wozniak rebelling against IBM's corporate model of computing).
+For salespeople and founders alike: the Why is excavated, not engineered.

 6.2 Chapter 14 — The New Competition

 The book closes on a reframe: stop competing against other vendors; start competing against yourself.
 The only legitimate measuring stick is whether you served your Why better this quarter than last.
 Sinek's closing line: *"There are leaders and there are those who lead.
 Leaders hold a position of power or authority.
+Those who lead inspire us."*

 The Golden Circle — Limbic vs Neocortex